 After five minutes or so, Ximene announced herself to be out of the water.
 ‘Mind you don’t peek!’

 John nodded his assent.
-A glow of satisfaction spread over his face.
+A glow of satisfaction spread across his face.

-‘Often a sense of mystery can be attractive in a woman but I believe that between us the mystery might be a barrier.
+Ximene smiled.
+‘Often a sense of mystery can be attractive in a woman, but I believe that between us the mystery might be a barrier.
 I did not want it to interfere with our relationship.’

 John could hardly believe his ears, but his heart sang.
 This wonderful creation was talking about him!